Update HACS before updating to Home Assistant 0.118

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-With the arrival of Home Assistant 0.118, it's no surprise that many are eager to explore the new Grid and Logbook cards.
-However, before you throw yourself into the latest version, there's a crucial step to take in order to maintain a smooth and enjoyable experience: updating HACS (Home Assistant Community Store) to version 1.6.2.
+With the release of Home Assistant 0.118, many users are eager to explore the new Grid and Logbook cards.
+However, it's crucial to update HACS (Home Assistant Community Store) to version 1.6.2 before diving into the new version to ensure a smooth and enjoyable experience.

 Contents

-Overlooking the HACS update could lead you down a rabbit hole of missing custom cards and a Home Assistant menu devoid of HACS itself.
-That's certainly not the kind of adventure you'd want to embark on with Home Assistant 0.118.
-If you've already updated to Home Assistant 0.118 without updating HACS first, fear not!
-There's an easy fix to bring everything back to normality.
+Skipping the HACS update can lead to missing custom cards and a Home Assistant menu without HACS.
+This is not the kind of issue you want to face with the new Home Assistant 0.118.
+If you've already updated Home Assistant without updating HACS first, don't worry!
+There's an easy fix to get everything back to normal.

 Screenshot of a tweet by HACS (@HACSIntegration) advising to upgrade HACS to version 1.6.2+ before upgrading to Home Assistant 0.118.0.
 The tweet quotes an earlier post from Home Assistant (@home_assistant) dated November 18, 2020, announcing the release of Home Assistant Core 0.118.0 with new features like Grid & Logbook Lovelace cards and support for Shelly live push updates.
 The quoted tweet includes an image with the text 'Home Assistant Release 0.118' and 'Making things easier!' overlaid on a blue background with a white circuit-like design, indicating technological advancement and ease of use.

-5. Delete the contents of the hacs folder and paste the files you copied earlier.
+6. Replace the Contents: Delete the existing contents of the hacs folder and paste the new files.

-Voilà!
-HACS should reappear in your Home Assistant menu, ready to help you make the most of Home Assistant 0.118.
+Following these steps will bring HACS back to your Home Assistant menu, ready to help you make the most of the new Home Assistant 0.118 features.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.